codess-aus/PL-900/Bus_value.md

 Create a new customer site for your followers with **Power Apps Portals**.
 You can increase the number of followers with a customer site in Power Apps Portal.
 However, this will not help you to understand the customers and increase their engagement.

+Portals bring the power of no-code solutions to building externally facing websites.
+Through the Power Apps interface, you can build an anonymous or authenticated website that allows users to interact with data held in Dataverse.
+The same drag and drop experience you enjoy when building apps is available to build these rich, interactive websites.

 **Power Virtual Agents:** power Virtual Agents is used to create chatbots With the help Of a IOW-code / no-code interface.
 You should use **Power Virtual Agent** to build intelligent bots.
 Power Virtual Agents is a tool to create Al powered chat bots without code in a drag and drop user interface.
 You can deploy Power Virtual Agent bots to various channels including your website.
+Power Virtual Agents allows you to create bots without writing code.

 **Power Automate:** Power Automate automates business workflows like communication and decision approvals.
 Configure Power Automate to handle internal approvals.